 This 2006 amendment to the Queensland Succession Act is a welcome addition.
-For example, the court may now order a will for a disabled child to prevent the estate of the disabled child going to a parent who has had nothing to do with the care fo the child for several years or may very well be the one who caused the child to be disabled.
+For example, the court may now order a Will for a disabled child to prevent the estate of the disabled child going to a parent who has had nothing to do with the care for the child for several years or may very well be the one who caused the child to be disabled.

 The Courier Mail has reported on this in recent times.